 Did you know that Clapham Junction is the beating heart of Battersea?
 We have the Victorians to thanks for this slight confusion after they renamed it in the hope it would be held in such high esteem as its more salubrious neighbour – we think they’d be rather pleased with its evolution.

-3. Blackheath (southeast): the top southeast area for families in London
+The top South-East area for families in London

 As the Northern line emerges into the daylight you are greeted by East Finchley – a leafy enclave that’s tailor-made for family-friendly London life.
 It possesses all the key ingredients of a modern gentrified suburb: thriving community spirit, well-priced homes, smart period properties, independent shops, outstanding schools and excellent transport links.